 These days I look up to the crews of race teams rather than the actual rider or driver.
 I feel like the $$ in motorsports has made the guys who talk the talk rise to the top.
 It's not always the case but it's the little guys in the home garage just making do that inspire me."

 5. What other areas do you take inspiration from for your work?

 "There are a heap of things at the moment.
 I try and keep positive all the time, watch inspiring videos and talk to positive friends.
 I get feedback from people who are into what I am doing, keep busy and just getting stuff done.I get a lot out of what I have done in the past, sometimes I'll look back through old photos and remember the mindset that I had at that time and see how far I have come.
 It's a personal journey, for sure, and something that I am keen to continue on."

 6. What would we find blaring in the background of your shed on any given night?

-"I don't have time to download or bother making up a playlist, I just listen to Triple J, its a bit shit because after work they do this talk back crap for an hour, then some nights are dedicated to hardcore heavy metal which makes me work so fast that I forget what I was doing, friday nights are good because they ussually mix together these pretty good sets, oh and I have a television in the garage too, thats for moto GP races and F1 with the occasional V8 supercar race, yea I spend a lot of time in the garage (laughs)."
+"I don't have time to download songs or bother making up a playlist, I just listen to Triple J. It's a bit shit because, after work, they do this talk-back crap for an hour, then some nights are dedicated to hardcore heavy metal which makes me work so fast that I forget what I was doing.
+Friday nights are good because they usually mix together these pretty good sets, oh, and I have a television in the garage too; that's for MotoGP races and F1, with the occasional V8 supercar race....yeah, I spend a lot of time in the garage (laughs)."

 7. What are you working towards in the future?